 “I taught myself all of my fire stuff.
 Fire eating, breathing, I learned by myself.
 I got into fire because I saw Pyrohex perform about five years ago.
 I just knew I really wanted to do it.
 I would definitely suggest going to teachers who are skilled in fire performing.
 There are a couple of people.
 Shade Flamewater, he’s a very good fire teacher.
-Also my friend Lolly Watkins, she does fire teaching as well.
+Also my friend Lolly Lightning, she does fire teaching as well.
 Definitely find someone in your area that is a teacher.
 Don’t do what I did and learn by yourself because it’s a bit sketchy.”

 Obviously fire is dangerous so how do you protect your skin and hair in particular?

 “With skin I tend to moisturise beforehand.
 I use coco butter.
 It serves my skin well although some people might say you shouldn’t use it.
 With my hair I’ll both tie it up and then put water in it or if I can I’ll wear a wig.”

 Fire has a lot of skills attached to it but you do find some people will combine it with other things such as pole, aerial and even sword swallowing as other facets of their skill set.
 Are there any of those things that you’re tempted to try?